coderplex-org/month-of-code/README.md

 ## FAQ

 - Please read the FAQ thoroughly.
-If you have any questions, please ask them in our [gitter chat room](https://gitter.im/fcc-hyd/general)
+If you have any questions, please ask them in our [facebook group](https://www.facebook.com/groups/free.code.camp.hyderabad/)
 - This one month program is completely free of cost
 - You can only enroll in one domain at a time
 - This program will take place from 1st of June to 30th of June